newtheatre/history-project/_content/docs/index.md

 The source for this site is kept in a [GitHub repository](https://github.com/newtheatre/history-project), this keeps a full history of all changes and allows broad collaboration.

-Pages, layouts and styling is all kept in plain text.
-The [Jekyll](http://jekyllrb.com) static site generator - which runs on every authorised change from a [Travis CI](https://travis-ci.org/newtheatre/history-project) build - then turns the constituent parts of the project into the built site in front of you.
+Pages, layouts, and styling are all kept in plain text.
+The [Jekyll](http://jekyllrb.com) static site generator - which runs on every authorised change from a [GitHub Actions](https://github.com/newtheatre/history-project/actions) build - then turns the constituent parts of the project into the built site in front of you.
 The built site is hosted from a separate repository by the [GitHub Pages](https://pages.github.com/) service.

 ## Super Secret Editors' Mode